All chargebacks are not created equal.

 In an era of heightened consumer expectations and an unrelenting focus on providing a top customer experience, retailers can’t afford to be doing battle with their customers — especially in cases where customers have a legitimate complaint.
 The trick, of course, is knowing when a complaint is legitimate and when it’s the result of a customer attempting to take advantage of a retailer.

-American Express, in its recent video, offered some wise advice for retailers concerned about pitting themselves against their customers when it comes to chargebacks: Avoid the chargebacks in the first place.
+American Express, in its recent video, offered some wise advice for retailers concerned about pitting themselves against their customers when it comes to handling chargebacks: Prevent chargebacks in the first place.

 3 common disputes that can harm your customer experience the most